Nita A. Farahany: The Duke Initiative for Science and Society

 Farahany is currently the Robinson O. Everett Distinguished Professor of Law and Philosophy at Duke University.
-Additionally, she is the founding director of the Duke initiative for Science and Society and the chair of the Bioethics and Science Policy MA.
+Additionally, she is the founding director of the Duke initiative for Science and Society and the chair of the Applied Ethics & Policy MA.

-Bioethics and Science Policy Master's Program
+Applied Ethics & Policy Master's Program

-The Bioethics and Science Policy program is a program designed to merge bioethics training and policy and law training to add a new depth to education in these areas.
+The Applied Ethics & Policy program is designed to merge bioethic and tech ethic training with policy and law training to add a new depth to education in these areas.
 It is the first of its kind.
 Questions concerning technological advancements affecting ethics surrounding biological science and neuroscience, and emerging technology such as artificial intelligence, machine learning, data sciences, social media, and the Internet are discussed heavily in this program, as well as preparing graduate students to be able to communicate science more efficiently with society.

 SLAPLAB

-SLAPLAB is the Duke Initiative for Science and Society laboratory designed to bring scholars in undergraduate studies all the way up to postdocs and faculty together.
-Here, directed by Farahany, they discuss new studies in ethics at the intersection of science, society, law, and philosophy.
+SLAPLAB is the Duke Initiative for Science and Society Laboratory designed to bring scholars in undergraduate studies all the way up to postdocs and faculty together.
+Directed by Farahany, the group discuss new studies in ethics at the intersection of science, society, law, and philosophy.
 Additionally, the lab designs and undertakes new studies, present about current ongoing studies and new research, communicate with the public, and host expert speakers.

-Ongoing Research projects and requirements for members can be found on the SLAPLAB website.

 Presidential Appointments

 In 2010, Nita A. Farahany was appointed by President Obama to serve on the Presidential Commission for the Study of Bioethical Issues.
-This commission was created on November 24, 2009 by president Obama to advise him on ethical, legal, social and philosophical issues in the biosciences.
+This commission was created on November 24, 2009 by President Obama to advise him on ethical, legal, social, and philosophical issues in biosciences.